 So, let’s recap on what we did to keep our RV from freezing and how we stayed warm during our Texas Freeze.

-- Turned the water off and clear water lines.
+- Turn the water off and clear water lines.
 (Unless you have a heated water hose.
-In this case, having Styrofoam for extra insulation on the pipes, open cabinets, and keep the water dripping out of the faucet)
+I don’t recommend keeping the water faucet dripping because it can fill up your grey tank)

 - Release Tanks